Sigismund Augustus Bridge

-The Sigismund Augustus Bridge (most Zygmunta Augusta) was a timber bridge over the Vistula River in Warsaw which came into operation in 1573 and lasted for 30 years.
-It was the first permanent crossing over the Vistula River in Warsaw and the longest wooden crossing in Europe at the time at 500 meters in length.
-The bridge was one of the greatest engineering works of the Renaissance in Poland and one of the largest in Europe.
+The Sigismund Augustus Bridge (Most Zygmunta Augusta) was a timber bridge over the Vistula River in Warsaw which came into operation in 1573 and lasted for 30 years.
+It was the first permanent crossing over the Vistula River in Warsaw and the longest wooden crossing in Europe at the time, at 500 meters in length.
+The bridge was one of the greatest engineering works of the Renaissance in Poland and on the continent.